Be the Wolf

 I can’t even begin to explain it, much less justify it.

 Why would anyone go to see a play in a foreign country, performed in an incomprehensible language?
 I’ve done stranger things, but not many.
 What began as a whim in 2004 has become a compulsion with me: Icelandic live theatre.
-I lost my Þjóðleikhúsið virginity attending a performance of Þetta er allt að koma (“Things Are Going Great”) written by Hallgrímur Helgason, artist/writer/cultural critic extraordinaire.
+I lost my Þjóðleikhúsið virginity attending a performance of Þetta er allt að koma (“Things Are Going Great”).
 My mind was blown that night; perhaps this infatuation is actually my attempt to pick up the pieces.
-Tonight was to be dedicated to the intense one-man play Vertu úlfur (Be the Wolf), based on the book by Héðin Unnsteinsson.
-This production had been a rousing success, with over 100 performances seen by tens of thousands of people, including many middle-school students who were there in abundance that night: Between trigger warnings and censorship, I can’t see that a performance as intense as this one would be allowed to have an audience of older children and young teens in the U.S.A.
+The production was to see tonight had been a rousing success, with over 100 performances seen by tens of thousands of people, including many middle-school students who were there in abundance that night:

 A typical tourist, unless they happened to walk into the theatre’s box office out of curiosity about the theatre’s imposing facade, would be unaware of the miracles this venue performs on a regular basis.
 The Reykjavík area has a population of about 200,000.
 And if that wasn’t enough culture for one town, the city boasts of another live theatre complex of equal stature, plus several smaller companies.